spinnaker/governance/rfc/kubernetes-ui-enhancements/kubernetes-ui-enhancements.md

 ## Overview

 This project is split into two components.
-The first section covers the building of an enhanced Kubernetes object UI .The second section covers the changes needed as part of the terminology alignment.
+The first section covers the building of an enhanced Kubernetes object UI.
+The second section covers the changes needed as part of the terminology alignment.

 ## Out of Scope